dianalokada/my-precompile-evm/README.md

 The task here is to write a precompile that can verify a BLS signature for a message and a BLS Public Key.

-### Part 1 of this assesment is located here: [Create a Cross-Chain dApp with Verification](https://github.com/dianalokada/avalanche-starter-kit).
+Part 1 of this assessment is located here: [Create a Cross-Chain dApp with Verification](https://github.com/dianalokada/avalanche-starter-kit).

 ## Learn about Precompile-EVM